 Currently we shoot our video at 24 frames per second [fps].
 This has been the common rate for film since the 1930’s and was based on early motion studies that determined how many frames per second the human eye needed to see to create smooth motion, which I believe was about 12 fps.
 Traditionally video is shot at 29.97 frames per second, which the industry rounds up to 30 fps.
 This odd number is created by the math used to attach a color picture to a radio wave, which is what broadcast, over-the-air television is.

 For us a lower frame rate creates smaller render files, and smaller graphic render files, and because frames per second equals the amount of data being pushed through the computer per second, it allows faster processing as well.
 With video being much less attached to broadcasting these days, many other frame rates are available.
 In a project edited at 24 fps, any footage shot at a higher frame rate will appear slowed down.
 So video shot at 48 fps, will be 50% slower when played back.
-Footage shot at a lower frame rate will playback faster that real time… use for “time lapse” effects.
+Footage shot at a lower frame rate will playback faster than real time . . . use for “time lapse” effects.

 G